 “In this current form, Morgan.
-I graduated from a Las Vegas high school at the age of twelve.
+I graduated from a Las Vegas, high school at the age of twelve.
 I was a child prodigy.
 I had to have a tough skin to survive getting shoved into a locker.”
-Spencer’s face flashed and Aaron knew that he hadn’t meant to say that.
-He hadn’t meant to say it at all.
-His form shuddered and Aaron wanted to reach out and touch him but before he could, Reed was sitting there.
+Spencer’s face flashed, and Aaron knew that he hadn’t meant to say that.
+He hadn’t intended to say it at all.
+His form shuddered, and Aaron wanted to reach out and touch him, but before he could, Reed was sitting there.
 Instead the Immortal picked him up and set him in his lap.
 Reed draped his head onto Aaron’s arm that was on the armrest.

 “That’s kind of adorable,” Garcia said.

 “He’s a little shaky on staying in his human form when emotions overload him.
 He was stuck in this way for five years.
 It feels safe to him.
 He’s been doing well.
 Other than when he’s around you guys, he’s stayed in human form since the night Foyet attacked.”